What is It?

 Any Additional Details Specific to Your Order

-Specifications of your order will also be on mill test reports.
+Specifications of your order will also be on the mill test reports.
 For instance, you might see details related to AMS bend tests or the type of metal finish your product has.
 Basically, any extra information related to your order will be included.